SWaeldchen/swaeldchen.github.io/_art/video_games.md

 <br><br>
 [**Philosopher Battle (LD32)**](https://web.archive.org/web/20161220081423/http://ludumdare.com/compo/ludum-dare-32/?action=preview&uid=11335):
 This is an epic battle of the minds!
-Take the role as one of the most famous philosophers of history and convince your opponents of your worldview.  [<span style="color:blue" font-weight:bold>Playable Web-Link</span>](https://bubu1.eu/LD32/post_compo/)
+Take the role as one of the most famous philosophers of history and convince your opponents of your worldview.  <a style="font-weight:bold" href="https://bubu1.eu/LD32/post_compo/">Playable Web-Link</a>

 The game features 9 different philosophers, each with 3 general and 3 personal attacks based on their respective philosophy.
 Attacks can deal damage to the conviction of the opponent if they are convincing; or they reduce his sanity if they are confusing.